scotws/tinkasm/docs/MANUAL.md

 The `-` or `+` always refers to the next or previous `@`.
 These directives cannot be modified.

+*(In earlier versions of TinkAsm, these labels were called "local" labels.
+They were renamed to fit the common usage.)*

 ### Current Line Symbol